Ys-Prakash/transcv/README.md

 embed_callback = vis_rec_ob.get_callback()
 ```

-Now, the `model`, along with the `embed_callback`, can be used with the [Learner](https://docs.fast.ai/learner.html#Learner) class, of [fastai](https://docs.fast.ai), and can be fine-tuned on any dataset.
+Now, the `model`, along with the `embed_callback`, can be used with the [Learner](https://docs.fast.ai/learner.html#Learner) class, of [fastai](https://docs.fast.ai), and can be fine-tuned on any image classification dataset.
 For the details of the visual recognition part, please see `VisRecTrans`.

 ### An example for using the SwinT class for building a Swin transformer model :